cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 ## What you'll learn

+We'll cover plenty of ground in this book, almost all of which may be new to you if you've never deployed a Rails (or any other) app to a production environment.
+We'll also cover installing some services that you may not have considered when developing locally but can quickly become essential to keep your app performing like a champ (like an in-memory cache and background job processor).

+We'll cover:

-* Amazon Web Service account management and setup
+* Amazon Web Service account setup
+* Using the AWS Console to manage your services
 * Preparing your Rails app for deployment
-* Scaling strategies
+* Web server (nginx) setup and configuration
+* App server (unicorn) setup and configuration
+* In-memory cache (memcached) setup and configuration
+* Background processing (Delayed Job) setup and configuration
+* Third-party email service (Mandrill) setup and configuration
+* Deploying and rolling back your code
+* Performance and load testing
-* High availability with AWS
+* Scaling strategies and high availability with AWS
+* Continuous delivery/deployment

 ## What I assume you already know

+I assume you're a software developer familiar with the web but don't assume you have production deployment experience.
+Some topics you should be familiar with:

-* Basic git commands and usage
+* Basic git commands and usage—staging and committing changes, pushing and pulling to/from a repo
-* Ruby
+* GitHub repo management and access to the repo containing the code you're going to deploy (in reality you can deploy from anywhere, even a local codebase, but most people will probably be using GitHub)
-* Rails
+* Ruby and Rails
-* Basic Linux competency (changing directories, creating files, file ownership)
+* Basic Linux competency—changing directories, creating and editing text files, file permissions
-* How the internet works (what DNS does, the request/response cycle, what HTTP headers are used for)
+* How the internet works—DNS basics, the request/response cycle, what HTTP headers are used for

 ## Thanks